horsch37/CDF-Workshop/README.md

 This MiNiFi agent will tail /var/log/messages or /var/log/secure and send the logs to a remote process group (our NiFi instance) using the Input Port.

-Check to make sure only 1 concurrent call.
+Now we should be ready to create our flow in MiNiFi.
+To do this do the following:

+1. The first thing to do is to drag a TailFile processor onto the canvas.
+Set the properties to point to the file location /var/log/messages

+2. Drag a RemoteProcessGroup onto the canvas and setup the properties as below.

 Please note that the NiFi instance has been configured to receive data over HTTP only, not RAW!

 ![Remote process group](https://raw.githubusercontent.com/tspannhw/CDF-Workshop/master/configureRemoteProcessGroup.png)

+3. Connect the 2 processors together and use the Nifi Port ID that we obtained from our Nifi flow as the remnote port.

+Check to make sure only 1 concurrent call.

 Now we can start the NiFi flow and publish the MiNiFi flow to NiFi registry (Actions > Publish...)